yoo2001818/yage/doc/201202_COMPONENT_HANDLES.md

 each entity, a method to create a 'view' object, a method to copy from 'view' object to another 'view' object.

+Basically, for vectorized components, we need two separate implementations for it - one that stores vectors by itself, one that stores vectors inside the component.

 ## Checking if the component is compatiable
 Currently, calculating if the entity's shape is compatiable with each other... is hard coded.
 That is, the entity logic itself does everything now - from